 Death can be a scary thing to think about.
 Because of this, people often procrastinate on preparing for it.
 No matter your age, a detailed estate plan can provide clear instructions on what you want done with your belongings after you die.
-Working with a Daytona Beach estate planning lawyer is key to ensuring these wishes are respected during the probate process.
+Working with a Daytona estate planning lawyer is key to outlining these wishes during the probate process.

 Daytona Beach, known for its 23 miles of beaches, scenic trails, and outdoor adventure, is a popular destination for families and retirees.
 23% of Daytona Beach residents are 65 and older.

 Since 2003, the Law Office of Douglas A. Oberdorfer, P.A., has helped many Florida residents with their unique estate planning needs.
-He understands the complex emotions involved when drafting estate plans and provides empathy, not judgment, when meeting new clients.
+We understand the complex emotions involved when drafting estate plans and provide empathy, not judgment, when meeting new clients.
 Our team offers consultations to those living in Daytona Beach and the surrounding Florida cities.

-Probate is the legal process that happens to all Americans when they pass away.
+Probate is the legal process that takes place for all American estates when people pass away.
 In Daytona Beach, this process is overseen by the Volusia County Courthouse, located at 125 East Orange Avenue.
-Between 2021 and 2022, there were 2,971 probate cases filed in Volusia County.
+Between Fiscal Year 2023 and 2024, there were 2,662 probate cases filed in Volusia County.

 During this time, a personal representative may be named to handle probate for your estate.
 This is usually a trusted person named in your will.
 Their responsibilities include: